Jon Cooper: Tampa Bay Lightning

 On May 30, 2021, Cooper coached the Lightning to a 2–1 win over the Carolina Hurricanes at PNC Arena in his 100th career NHL playoff game.
 On July 7, Cooper led the reigning champions to the Lightning's third Stanley Cup when they beat the Montreal Canadiens in five games.
 Cooper was the first coach to win back-to-back Stanley Cups since Mike Sullivan accomplished this feat with the Pittsburgh Penguins winning in 2016 and 2017.

 On December 9, 2021, Cooper recorded his 400th career win in a victory over the Toronto Maple Leafs at Scotiabank Arena.
 Cooper set the record for the fewest games coached to reach 400 wins in NHL history, which came in his 659th game.
 On April 1, 2022, Cooper coached in his 700th career NHL game.
 His 426 wins at the time of reaching the milestone are the most in NHL history among head coaches through their first 700 games.
-Cooper and the Lightning eventually reached a third consecutive Stanley Cup Final (fifth altogether) and would lose in six games to the Colorado Avalanche.
+Cooper and the Lightning eventually reached a third consecutive Stanley Cup Final, but lost in six games to the Colorado Avalanche.

-On January 9, 2024, Cooper recorded his 500th NHL win in a 3–2 overtime win over the Los Angeles Kings.
+In the years following the loss to the Avalanche, Cooper's Lightning would enjoy regular season success.
+On January 9, 2024, Cooper recorded his 500th NHL win in a 3–2 overtime game over the Los Angeles Kings.
+However, success in the postseason was elusive, with losses to the Toronto Maple Leafs in the first round of the 2023 Stanley Cup playoffs and then consecutive first round defeats to the Florida Panthers in 2024 and 2025.
+On January 12, 2026, Cooper recorded his 600th NHL win with a 5–1 win over the Philadelphia Flyers.
+The 2025–26 regular season was another success for the Lightning, who finished second in the division, and Cooper was a Jack Adams Award finalist for the third time.
+He finished first in balloting, 3 points clear of Buffalo Sabres coach Lindy Ruff.
+Upon being presented with the trophy, Cooper admitted that he "never thought this day would come."
+The Lightning were ousted in the first round of the playoffs for the fourth time in a row, on this occasion by the Canadiens.